 If you are going to travel to a country where typhoid fever is common, you should visit your practice nurse, GP or travel clinic at least two weeks before you are due to travel.
-See separate leaflet called Typhoid Immunisation for more information about typhoid vaccine.
+See separate leaflet called Typhoid Vaccine.
 There is no vaccine against paratyphoid fever.

 Immunisation against infectious disease - the Green Book (latest edition); Public Health England

 Gal-Mor O, Boyle EC, Grassl GA; Same species, different diseases: how and why typhoidal and non-typhoidal Salmonella enterica serovars differ.
 Front Microbiol.
 2014 Aug 45:391. doi: 10.3389/fmicb.2014.00391. eCollection 2014.

 White NJ: Salmonella typhi (Typhoid Fever) and S. paratyphi (Paratyphoid Fever); Antimicrobe February, 2010

 Hi everybody, I am waiting diagnosis from neurologist, and she is scared to lumbar puncture to get more info because of the possible consequences if it is intracranial pressure but i am thinking what...david34720